chialab/dna/README.md

 ### Fast and reliable

-In order to be fast, simple and predictive, DNA uses a custom template engine.
-Components automatically re-render when the state change, and only the necessary patches are applied to the DOM tree thanks to an in-place diffing algorithm.
+In order to be fast, predictive and easier to install, DNA uses a custom template engine.
+Components automatically re-render when the state change and only the necessary patches are applied to the DOM tree thanks to an in-place diffing algorithm.

 ### Interpolation and JSX